iGEM-Athens-2020/iGEM_Athens_2020/box2d_simulations/readme.md

-# Simulations for the gliding motility mechanism that Flavobacteria have #
+# Gliding motility mechanism simulation for Flavobacteria #
 This code was developed in Java using the Box2D plugin for Processing Environment <br>

 Each folder contains one simulation so in total there are 4 simulations : <br>